rswansonsc/Ruby-Raspberry-PI/NOOBS_INSTRUCTIONS-README.txt

 4. Composite NTSC mode

 If you are still having difficulties after following these instructions, then please visit the Raspberry Pi Forum ( http://www.raspberrypi.org/phpBB3/ ) for support.
+*****

+When the Raspberry PI reboots you will be placed into a Raspberry PI Software Configuration Tool (raspi-config) -do not Overclock this will void warranty and cause system to run hot and possible fail

+Here is what I recommend you do:
+1. first run the update tool option, (advanced options, A7)
+2. expand file system, this may have already run, (main screen option, 1.)
+3. advance options, give the system more RAM to run 256m is max that i found (advanced options, A3), default is 64m.
+4. connect to ethernet and get on line, test connection 'ping www.goole.com'
+5. give your raspberry pi a unique hostname (advanced options, A2)
+6. user to login is always 'pi', default password is 'raspberry', change it.
+7. change your password (write it down)(advanced options, A2), default is raspberry
+8. enable SSH to remote into system using simple ssh pi@ip_address_goes_here 8a. show your ip "ifconfig"
+8b. ssh pi@your_ip_address, so pi is the user, system will ask you for that password
+9. run 'ruby-pi to get setup for RubyOnRails'
+10. run 'ror-test-school', be sure to check the directions before you run command
+11. open browser localhost:3000 (localhost is your ip address, use 'ifconfig' to get ip address)